Effects of Prekindergarten Curricula:

 Included in this issue:

 Quality early childhood education requires evidence for strategies that lead to positive outcomes.
 Some educators have recently argued for the value of providing intentional, scripted prekindergarten curricula.
-In this Monograph, Nesbitt and Farran describe their longitudinal, field-based randomized control trial of one such curriculum—Tools of the Mind (Tools).
-Comparisons of children from 32 Tools and 28 business-as-usual (control) classrooms showed no greater gains for Tools then control children on measures of academics, executive function, or self-regulation.
-Fidelity of curriculum implementation likewise showed no consistent association with child outcomes.
+In this Monograph, Nesbitt and Farran describe their longitudinal, field-based randomized control trial of one such curriculum—Tools of the Mind (Tools)—as taught during the 2010-2011 school year.
+Various outcome data were collected while children were in prekindergarten, kindergarten, and first grade (2010-2013).
+Comparisons of children from 32 Tools and 28 business-as-usual (control) classrooms showed no greater gains for Tools than for control children on measures of academics, executive function, or self-regulation.
+Data from this study are compared to findings from evaluations of Tools published through 2020.
+Fidelity of curriculum implementation showed no consistent association with child outcomes.
 The authors also examined general classroom practices and processes that Tools’ personnel (e.g., developers, teacher coaches) expected to be affected by the curriculum, but these, too, showed little impact of instructional condition.
 The authors close the monograph by offering four Lessons Learned to guide future curriculum development, evaluation, and implementation.

 - Access the full Monograph on Wiley Online Library (Open Access)